rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/3 - Predict/readme.md

 	trainModel('02-OneConv.cntk')
 	```

-1. Run **train.py** and examine the output to determine how accurately the model is able to identify hand-written digits.
+1. Run **train.py** in a Docker container and examine the output to determine how accurately the model is able to identify hand-written digits.
 Is this one more or less accurate than the "One Hidden Layer" network?

 Rather than settle on the better of these two networks, let's train a third one and see how it compares.
 One of the benefits of CNTK is that you can easily experiment with different network types and the parameters that characterize them simply by varying the BrainScript passed to the ```cntk``` command.